 - Create Directory

-- Create Tablespace on database which you are going to use for DBFS
+- Create Tablespace on a database that you are going to use for DBFS

-- Now connect to database with created user
+- Now connect to the database with the created user

 - Create dbfs filesystem by invoking dbfs_create_filesystem_advanced

-Q. Which migration methodology available if want to migrate from high endian to low endian OS architecture?
+46. Which migration methodology is available if want to migrate from high endian to low-endian OS architecture?